 French set designer Chantal Thomas made her Royal Opera debut in 2007 on La Fille du régiment, directed by Laurent Pelly.
 She has since returned to create set designs for L’elisir d’amore, Manon and Robert le diable, all directed by Pelly.

-Thomas has also worked in theatre with directors including Michel Rostain, Frédéric Bélier-Garcia, Laura Scozzi and Denise Chalem, and designed Le nozze di Figaro for Richard Brunel (Aix-en-Provence Festival).
+Thomas has also worked in theatre with directors including Frédéric Bélier-Garcia, Denise Chalem, Michel Rostain and Laura Scozzi, and designed Le nozze di Figaro for the Aix-en-Provence Festival, directed by Richard Brunel.